Inheritance vs. One-to-One Association

 - A high number of transactions on the different sub entities (As a high we consider multiple changes or creates per second)

 - Only a handful common attributes.
 If you feel that it isn’t worth creating associated objects for the information, it isn’t worth inheriting either

-Never use 1-1 association for entities:
+Never use one-to-one association for entities: